nicole-hjlin/data-science/world-bank-international-education/README.md

 - **Google BigQuery is not an entirely free service:**

     Only the first 1TB/month is free for each user.
-Therefore, the size of queries matter.
+Therefore, the size of queries matters.
     To avoid depleting my free quota, I check the size of each query before I run it to get data.
     To avoid using the same query more than once, I use pickle to save the results for future processing and visulization.